Finding A Career Counselor For Career Advice

 iStock/mixetto

-A life coach
+A life coach for professional development

 A life coach might take a goal-oriented approach to career counseling.
 They could encourage you to envision your ideal life, including what you see yourself doing for your career.
 They might then help you break down the steps you'll need to take to get there, including soft and hard skills.
 For example, you could learn anything from getting a specialized degree to building self-confidence.
 Career coaches may take a more holistic approach to career guidance, which can dramatically affect the lives of clients in need of assistance.
 They may or may not have a degree or license in job counseling or a related field.

-Sessions with a therapist
+Sessions with a therapist for job advice

-Deciding to meet with a therapist can also allow you to receive knowledge and guidance on your career.
+Deciding to meet with a counselor can also allow you to receive knowledge and guidance on your career.
 They may utilize a broader view of your life, outlook, and mental health status, considering your career as a piece of that.
 They may help you get to know yourself better so you can choose a fitting career, build self-confidence for the roles you seek, and set healthy boundaries with bosses and colleagues at work.
 If your job negatively impacts your mental health, they may provide support and guidance on making adjustments so that you can find a career that allows for work/life balance and other benefits that may support you mentally.

-How to find a counselor
+How to find a career counselor for skills development and job coaching

 Connecting with your university counselor or advisor can be a beneficial first step if you're a student.
 School counselors are often free and can provide advice related to your specific course of study or the programs available at your school.
 However, they might only suggest career options that require an education since the school employs them.

 If you're interested in finding a licensed career counselor, you can try a search engine like the one offered by the National Board for Certified Counselors.
 It may also be worth visiting any career centers in your local area.
 If you're looking for a life coach, you can search through an online directory or look on a social media network.
 Unlike many school counselors, these psychology professionals have high qualifications and, as a result, might charge for their service.
-You may find that there aren’t many of these professionals in your local area, but remember that you can find a career counselor through online therapy platforms as well.
+You may find that there aren’t many of these professionals in your local area, but remember that you can find a career counselor through online counseling platforms as well.
 This may even result in a faster-than-average connection with a professional who meets your needs and preferences.

 A career counselor is a great option, but if you'd prefer a more holistic approach to your career or want support with career-related mental health factors, a therapist may be a rewarding option.
 The career counselor’s role is to help you get to know yourself better so that you can make life and career choices that work for you.
 They can also work with you to build healthy habits that can benefit your careers, such as communication, coping mechanisms for anxiety, or stress relief skills.
 You can look for a therapist in your area if you prefer traditional, in-person therapy.
 If you'd find it more comfortable or convenient to meet with a therapist online, you can try a virtual therapy platform for career services.